 - Liquidity pools where anyone can contribute, with 0.3% commissions that are split between all liquidity providers.

 - Can be expanded / built upon.
 Custom pools can be initialised adding flexibility to developer needs.

 - The front-end React app can be forked and run on test-nets, such as Rinkeby, where you can experiment with the pooling and swapping of tokens in a risk-free environment.

 - Relies on arbitrage trading to keep exchange rates in check, so there will always be a need for other forms of exchange to keep the Uniswap exchange rates balanced — (but where is this not the case?)

 - Gas prices are needed to be spent to perform swaps — even more so for ERC20 to ERC20 token swaps.
 As Ethereum scales, (ETH2.0 sharding / casper implementation underway) these gas prices will dramatically reduce and eventually become a non-issue.

 - Still experimental.
 Uniswap is still under development — even their documentation is not yet complete (one of the reasons that prompted this article).
 The true benefits and pitfalls of the exchange will become apparent in time as usage increases.

 This was an introductory article of Uniswap.
-Follow the link below for the whitepaper and further documentation:
+Follow this link for the white paper and further documentation.